ChristianBuechel/spm_bids_pipeline/README.md

 Before you start you need to create a **get_study_specs.m** in your "scripts" folder.
 There is an example inside the repository "get_study_specs.txt"
 Copy it to "scripts" edit it and rename it to "get_study_specs.m"

 Then you should create a wrapper file such as "do_em_all.m" that will sequentially call the subfunctions in the repository
 There is a commented example in the repo (with ext .txt)

+This now also includes quality control routines found in \qc by Alexandra Tinnermann See full_diagn_qc.txt for how to call these functions.